ysudhansh/Scraping/README.md

 # Scraping
-Scraping Amazon bestsellers (early 2019)
+Scraping using bs4 module in Python 3.7